 Everyone needs a place to live.
 Have you taken a look at your on-campus housing options?
 You can apply for Housing and even select your apartment online.

 The Family Education Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g; 34 CFR Part 99, is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an application program of the US Department of Education.
 Information about your records can be released only to you.
 Every office at Evergreen is bound by FERPA – therefore, it includes, but is not limited to: admissions, financial aid, registration, student financial services, and the health center.
 Evergreen cannot release information to your parents, counselors, or friends.
 Registration and Records maintains information about FERPA and the Confidentiality of Records.

 Time to Make a Decision

 You've done all of your research on the colleges that interest you.
 You've considered all of your options.
 Naturally, you've decided to enroll at Evergreen.
 Go to your student account and pay the $50 (US) advance tuition deposit.
 This deposit will be deducted from the tuition for your first quarter at Evergreen.
 Transfer students will receive a transfer credit review by an Admissions Credentials Evaluator after this fee has been paid.

 Remember to have your final official transcript sent to Admissions.
 High school seniors will request this document after graduation.
 Transfer students will request this document when you know that your grades have been posted.
-Evergreen participates in e-transcript services offered by Docufide, National Student Clearinghouse, Naviance and Scrip-Safe International.
+Evergreen accepts e-transcripts from other schools and colleges who are registered members with Docufide, National Student Clearinghouse, Naviance and Scrip-Safe International.

 Evergreen is committed to the health and safety of all members of the campus community.
 The Measles Immunization form (PDF) is required from all students.
 The form also includes a waiver to complete if you were not vaccinated.
 Health & Counseling Services provides additional information about immunization.